lydiaYchen/PerfEvaluation-IN4215/project.md

 - Design experiments to build a performance profiling of such an application, e.g., identify performance bottlnecks and optimal configuration.
 You need to rigorously design experiments, collect the measurments, summarizes the results with appropriate statistical tests and graphic presenation.

 - Derive white or black model for such an application in the scenario where jobs arrive stochastic fashion.
 You need to collect statstics that are essential to build predictive models.
+You are welcome to try all the models and have a light-weight opimitzation section.

 - Optimize the application performance via designing new application algorithms, configurations of the applications, and resource provisioning.
 It's imporatnat you choose an approach that can improve the metrics of your interests.
 For example, you can desing a resource scaling algorithm such that the run time of a training job is constant for any given input by scaling the number of computing nodes.
 Or you can desing a scheduling algorithms.
 Or you can design a communication algorithm for the distributed version of such an application, which run on distributed nodes in cloud or edge.

 We strongly encourage you to use the following benchamrk [BigDL](https://bigdl-project.github.io), which is a deep learning benchmark suite that is easy to setup, versitle configuration files, rich functionalities, and multiple examples, including text analysis and image calssification.
 Your project based on this benchmark will provide some performance insights on  how to best tune modern AI jobs in a centralized or distributed way.
 We (the TA) will offer an additional tutorial session how to set up such a benchmark on September and provide a set of input used in the project.
 Here is a [detailed summary](https://arxiv.org/pdf/1206.5533.pdf) on the key parameters one can change for their neural network.

 Here is list of recent papers that address different performance issues and leverage performance

- Several groups can choose the same paper to reproduce (though of course it is more interesting for us instructors if that does not happen too often).
-To be clear: **collaborations across groups are not allowed** - every group has to work independently.